brucezztong/ZZTong-Prefabs/README.txt

 POI EXPANSION PACK (PEP)

 If you playing Darkness Falls, then you should follow their instructions.
+This is because Darkness Falls has unique world requirements to support DF's story.

 If you are playing Vanilla and mixing in the PEP with other sources of POIs then consider removing the PEP modlet's Config/rwgmixer.xml file as it puts a finger on the scale of RWG bias in favor of PEP and Vanilla POIs.
-The PEP POIs should work just fine using RWG without that configuration file.
+You might also consider removing the "Prefabs/POIs/VanillaTagOverride" folder if you would like Vanilla POIs to use the game's default Tags.
+The PEP POIs should work just fine using RWG without those features.

-Note that in removing PEP's Config/rwgmixer.xml file you would also be removing their changes to city and world generation.
-If you want those and you don't want PEP to dominate the POI selection, then you have some choices and editing to do.

 OVERHAUL MODS: